idkjs/converting-js-to-reason-tutorial/importing-re-to-layoutjs.md

 So know we are calling `auth.js` from our reason file which is calling back out to javascript files. **Interop Madness** people.
 You are not ready!!!

 Incidentally, as most of you know, there are plenty of ways to do this.
 I am just doing piecemiel so you can see how easy it is without making huge changes.
 By the end we will have refactored to get the full power of reasonml.

+I was going to try to re-create `Helmet.js` in reason just to systematically go through this with you all but it got a bit convuleted.
+I went to get some help on the [discord](https://discordapp.com/channels/235176658175262720/235176658175262720) which I want to [invite](https://discord.gg/vt3FzA3) you to join.
+In the next post, lets take a detour into getting help.